ayozealvhdez/co2_and_isotopes_mcmc_fit/README.md

 ### `data/`

 Input data directory.
-The content is intentionally not tracked by Git to keep the repository lightweight and avoids redistributing potentially restricted datasets directly through GitHub.
+The content is intentionally not tracked by Git to keep the repository lightweight and avoid redistributing potentially restricted datasets directly through GitHub.

 The structure is: